DRPproton/Mexico-covid-prediction/README.md

 # COVID-19 Prediction in Mexico

+We will try to predict the probability of patient to die base in the comorbidities they have.
 This repository contains a Jupyter Notebook, `covid_prediction.ipynb`, which provides a predictive analysis of COVID-19 cases in Mexico.
 The notebook aims to help you understand and predict COVID-19 trends in Mexico using data analysis and machine learning techniques.